penguintutor/lc-building/docs/userguide.md

 To return to the main view click on the close button, or choose one of the other views from the view selection icons on the right hand side.

+### Interlocking

+Interlocking provides the ability to join walls using interlocking tabs.
+Each join needs two edges.
+One is designated primary, the other is secondary.
+The primary edge defaults to clockwise direction, or can be reversed by selecting reverse.
+The secondary edge is in the opposite direction and inverted resulting in interlocking tabs.
+The choice of reverse should normally be the same for both primary and secondary.

 ## Limitations